emmawalshdev/living-landscapes/README.md

 ## User-Centric Frontend Development - Code Institute

+## Living Landscapes
-## Living LandscapesThis static website was created for the company Living Landscapes.
+This static website was created for the company Living Landscapes.
 Living Landscapes is a fictitious landscaping company based in Clonakilty, in Co.
 Cork.

 The purpose of this website is to increase customer interaction, improve customer experience and build brand awareness.